alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

 ### Startup Application
 Start OpenSergoConsumerApplication and two ProviderApplications, and inject it into the Nacos registry center.
 ### Publish Configuration
-We publish the label routing rules through the OpenSergo control plane.
+[First start OpenSergo control plan](https://opensergo.io/docs/quick-start/opensergo-control-plane/) , Then we publish the label routing rules through the OpenSergo control plane.
 We publish a TrafficRouter rule.
 ```
 kubectl apply -f - << EOF
 apiVersion: traffic.opensergo.io/v1alpha1